mickymacirl/CI-P4-ICSB/README.md

 * Mobile designed responsive blog
 * Admin section for website owner
 * Enable the administer of all functions for the post and comment sections
-* Multi-layered security approval administation for posts and comments
+* Multi-layered security approval administration for posts and comments
 * Main page for users to view posts

 ## The Structure Plane